Ferocactus hamatacanthus

-Ferocactus hamatacanthus is widespread in the Chihuahuan Desert of north-western Mexico, New Mexico, and south-western Texas.
-The Ferocactus hamatacanthus Type Locality was found in Mexico.

 Description

 Ferocactus hamatacanthus forms to be solitary, usually a globular to oblong shape, and grows up to 60 cm.
 This plant contains 13 ribs normally, but can sometimes be around 17.
 These ribs of the cactus are strongly tubercled and are generally 2 cm to 3 cm high.
 Its aeroles are large and 1 cm to 3 cm apart.
 There are about 12 radial spines, 5 cm to 7 cm long, that are acicular and terete.
 However, there are fewer central spines, only 4, that tend to be angled and elongated at around 15 cm.
 One of the central spines is hooked at its apex as well.

 This cactus' flowers are large, usually 7 cm to 8 cm, and display a yellow color with an inner scarlet color in some forms.
 This cactus also produces a fruit that is oblong, 2 cm to 5 cm long, fleshy, edible, and a dark brown to drab-color (not red).
 In addition to these features, its seeds are pitted.